List of IBM PC MS-DOS Shoot 'em ups

 1994 PC Shoot 'em ups

-Developed by Creative Game Design in 1994 for MS-DOS and Amiga, Tubular Worlds is a slick multi-directional auto-scroller (primarily scrolls horizontally).
+Creative Game Design of Germany released Tubular Worlds for IBM PC MS-DOS in 1994.
+Tubular Worlds is a slick multi-directional auto-scroller (primarily scrolls horizontally).
 Tubular Worlds features super-smooth screen-scrolling and sprite-shifting as well as big, multi-screen bosses.

 Tubular Worlds programmed by Andreas Scholl.